Constructing Taxonomies from Pretrained Language Models

 \section{Related Work}

-\textbf{Taxonomy Induction} Taxonomy induction has been studied extensively, with both pattern-based and distributional approaches.
-Many systems for taxonomy induction have used pattern-based features such as Hearst patterns to infer hypernym releations from large corpora \citep[e.g.][]{hearst1992automatic,snow2005learning,kozareva2010semi}.
-For example, \citet{snow2005learning} propose a system that extracts pattern-based features from a corpus to predict hypernymy relations between terms. \citet{kozareva2010semi} propose a system that similarly uses pattern-based features to predict hypernymy relations, in addition to harvesting relevant terms and using a graph-based longest-path approach to induce a legal taxonomic tree.
+Taxonomy induction has been studied extensively, with both pattern-based and distributional approaches.
+Typically, taxonomy induction involves hypernym detection, the task of extracting candidate terms from corpora, and hypernym organization, the task of organizing the terms into a hierarchy.

+While we focus on hypernym organization, many systems have studied the related task of hypernym detection.
+Traditionally, systems have used pattern-based features such as Hearst patterns to infer hypernym relations from large corpora \citep[e.g.][]{hearst1992automatic,snow2005learning,kozareva2010semi}.
+For example, \citet{snow2005learning} propose a system that extracts pattern-based features from a corpus to predict hypernymy relations between terms. \citet{kozareva2010semi} propose a system that similarly uses pattern-based features to predict hypernymy relations, in addition to harvesting relevant terms and using a graph-based longest-path approach to construct a legal taxonomic tree.

-Later work suggested that, for hypernymy detection tasks, pattern-based approaches outperform those based on distributional models \citep{roller-etal-2018-hearst}.
-Subsequent work pointed out sparsity in pattern-based features derived from corpora, and showed that combining distributional and pattern-based approaches can improve hypernymy detection by addressing this problem \citep{yu2020distributional}.
+Later work suggests that, for hypernymy detection tasks, pattern-based approaches outperform those based on distributional models \citep{roller-etal-2018-hearst}.
+Subsequent work pointed out the sparsity that exists in pattern-based features derived from corpora, and showed that combining distributional and pattern-based approaches can improve hypernymy detection by addressing this problem \citep{yu2020distributional}.

-In this work we consider the task of organizing a set of terms into a medium-sized taxonomic tree. \citet{bansal2014structured} treat this as a structured learning problem and use belief propagation to incorporate siblinghood information. \citet{mao-etal-2018-end} propose a reinforcement learning based approach that combines the stages of hypernymy detection and hypernym organization.
-In addition to the task of constructing medium-sized WordNet subtrees, they show that their approach can leverage global structure to construct much larger taxonomies from the TExEval-2 benchmark dataset, which contain hundreds of terms \citep{task13semeval2016}.
-Likewise, \citet{shang2020taxonomy} apply graph neural networks and show that they improve performance in constructing large taxonomies in the TExEval-2 dataset.
+In this work we consider the task of organizing a set of terms into a medium-sized taxonomic tree. \citet{bansal2014structured} treat this as a structured learning problem and use belief propagation to incorporate siblinghood information. \citet{mao-etal-2018-end} propose a reinforcement learning based approach that combines the stages of hypernym detection and hypernym organization.
+In addition to the task of constructing medium-sized \wordnet~subtrees, they show that their approach can leverage global structure to construct much larger taxonomies from the SemEval-2016 Task 13 benchmark dataset, which contain hundreds of terms \citep{task13semeval2016}. \citet{shang2020taxonomy} apply graph neural networks and show that they improve performance in constructing large taxonomies in the SemEval-2016 Task 13 dataset.